MetaMask/SIPs/SIPS/sip-15.md

 ### Snap Implementation

 When a user navigates to the snap home page, the `onHomePage` handler will be invoked.
-This handler MUST be used to generate the static UI content for the home page.
+This handler MUST be used to generate the UI content for the home page.

 Any snap that wishes to expose a home page MUST implement the following API: